aritra1804/mixed-ability-collab/README.md

   For more information, see the full description at the top of the tobiiLive file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## About Hand Tracking

+More information and instructions regarding the hand tracking part of this project can be found in the README file in the hand_tracking folder.

 ### Built With